confluentinc/examples/cloud-etl/docs/index.rst

       ./add_entries_rds.sh

 #.
-View the new messages from the Confluent Cloud UI.
+View the new messages from the Confluent Cloud Console.

 .. figure:: images/messages.png
    :alt: image